HemanthVaranasi/ISAP-Embedded-Security-/README.md

 This repository presents **SIMD-optimized implementations** of the ISAP (Lightweight Authenticated Encryption) algorithm designed for **resource-constrained embedded systems**.

-The optimization leverages **SIMD (Single Instruction, Multiple Data)** techniques along with a **reduced 10-round ASCON permutation** to improve computational efficiency and reduce execution time.
+The optimization leverages **SIMD (Single Instruction, Multiple Data)** techniques along with a **reduced 10-round ASCON permutation** to improve computational efficiency and reduce execution time while maintaining security.

+> ⚡ Key Idea: Combining SIMD optimization with reduced-round ASCON permutation for faster lightweight cryptography.

 The implementations are developed and benchmarked across: